Last Updated on

 8 A Rough Budget for traveling in Nepal

 Nepal is a relatively cheap country to travel to.
 You can travel Nepal comfortably at even $25 to 30 a day, but of course it varies according to the place, the services and on the traveler himself.
 Expenses while traveling to Nepal mostly include the accommodations, food, transport or tours, extra fees like TIMS or park entries and other daily miscellaneous.

-And lastly, it is most important to choose a Reliable travel agency for a good Nepal Travel experience.
+This is, despite being the last of my Nepal travel tips, a very important one!
+It is absolutely crucial to choose a reliable travel agency for a good Nepal Travel experience.
 Make sure that the travel agency is a genuine company registered with all the important government organizations- like Nepal Tourism Board and TAAN.
 Using the services of an unregistered travel agency can cause troubles and bring unnecessary hassles.